-4 Purpose
+2 Purpose

 Marine turtles, such as flatback (Natator depressus), green (Chelonia mydas), hawksbill (Eretmochelys imbricata) and loggerhead (Caretta caretta), can be individually marked using a tag in each fore flipper and/or a Passive Integrated Transponder (PIT) tag.
 The tag data are used to provide information on the population dynamics and nesting biology of marine turtles (Balazs, 1999).
 This type of tagging is most commonly carried out on beaches where female marine turtles' nest.
 Techniques for patrolling beaches and tagging turtles vary depending on the: nature of the monitoring or research program, beach, turtle species, and the timing and density of turtle nesting activity.
 These specific details and techniques are determined by the team leader and the team should follow these instructions at all times.
-Tagging success, in terms of tag retention and maintaining individual identity, depends on the: species and size of the turtle; condition of the tags; and skills and experience of the tagger (Balazs, 1999).
+Tagging success, in terms of tag retention and maintaining individual identity, depends on the: species and size of the turtle; condition of the tagging equipment, number of tags applied, degree of fouling of the tags, migration of the tags; and skills and experience of the tagger (Balazs, 1999).
 By keeping these factors in mind, the success of tagging can be improved.